3dct/vIQA/README.md

 done by comparing the image to a reference image (full-reference metrics), but can also be done by evaluating the image without a reference (no-reference metrics).
 The reference image is usually the original image, but can also be another image that is considered to be of high quality.
 The comparison is done by calculating a metric that quantifies the difference between the two images or for the image itself.
+These quality metrics are used in various fields, such as medical imaging, computer vision, and image processing.
+For example the efficiency of image compression algorithms can be evaluated by comparing the compressed image to the original image.
 This package implements several metrics to compare two images or volumes using different IQA metrics.
 In addition, some metrics are implemented that can be used to evaluate a single image or volume.